RovenThur/Kata-GameOfLife/README.md

 # Game Of Life - Kata

-This project is realized as a TDD exercice.
+This project is realized as a TDD exercice inspired by https://codingdojo.org/kata/GameOfLife/.

 The `main` branch is in a 'ready to use' state for anyone with a devcontainer environnement set up.\
-The `solution` branch contains a complete version of the code.\
+The `solution` branch contains a complete version of the code.
-A progressive solution is available through Tags.
-(1 Tag per Nested Test Class).

 ## Launch project